hughperkins/securewebcmd/README.md

 npm install securewebcmd
 npm start securewebcmd
 ```
-... then type in the password twice
+... then type in a password of your choice twice

 * Connect to the server from a webbrowser, at port 8888, ie [localhost://http:8888](http://localhost:8888)
 * Type in the password, same as the one you entered at the server